 Simon Moore (55) is an independent Non-Executive Director and the Company’s Chairman.
 He is a member of the Remuneration Committee and the Audit & Risk Committee.

 Mr Moore has worked within a variety of strategic, advisory, executive and non-executive roles in a number of sectors.
 He is particularly experienced in finance matters, having worked in the banking industry for almost 30 years (following a commission in the British Army).

 Mr Moore’s work in strengthening the Group’s governance was recognised at the 2018 QCA Awards by the award of Non-Executive Director of the Year.

-Mr Moore is also chairman of Cambridge & Counties Bank, chairman of Al Rayan Bank PLC and a trustee of the Wallscourt Foundation.
+Mr Moore is also chairman of Cambridge & Counties Bank, a member of the Audit and Risk Committee of the Recruitment and Employment Confederation, and a trustee of the Wallscourt Foundation.

-John Ponsonby (64) is an independent Non-Executive Director and the Company’s Vice-Chairman.
+John Ponsonby (65) is an independent Non-Executive Director and the Company’s Vice-Chairman.
 As Vice-Chair, Mr Ponsonby chairs the Strategy Committee.
-He is also a member of the Audit & Risk Committee and the Remuneration Committee.
+He is also a member of the Remuneration Committee and chairs the Aviation Skills Foundation.

 He is an experienced senior executive within the aerospace industry having been the managing director of Leonardo Helicopters UK (the AgustaWestland business).

 Mr Ponsonby has an extensive background in the organisation, delivery and commercialisation of technical training: prior to his appointment as managing director, he was the senior vice-president for global customer support and training for AgustaWestland and, before moving into industry, was the Air Vice-Marshal commanding the RAF’s training group.

-Philip Cotton (62) is an independent Non-Executive Director and the Chair of the Audit & Risk Committee.
-He is also a member of the Remuneration Committee and the Strategy Committee.
+Philip Cotton (62) is an independent Non-Executive Director and chairs the Audit & Risk Committee and the Remuneration Committee.

 Mr Cotton, a Fellow of the Institute of Chartered Accountants in England and Wales, is a former KPMG partner with extensive experience of working with businesses in the defence and aerospace sectors (with audit clients including various BAE Systems group companies, Agusta Westland (now Leonardo Helicopters), Airbus UK, Eurocopter UK (now Airbus Helicopters), Rotork and VT Group).